 At our clinic, we know that the best way to help those with back pain is to use as many scientific, cutting-edge techniques as possible to decrease pain, speed healing and increase performance; whether it’s to clean out your sock drawer or landing a snowboard “Rusty Trombone” on the slopes.
 Our incredible doctors have years of experience and look forward to serving you and your family.

-Dr. Don Davis is a BOARD CERTIFIED CHIROPRACTIC NEUROLOGIST in Walnut Creek.
-He has been serving individuals with chronic problems for 30 years.
-For information about how you can get a free case review consultation, call (925) 279-4324 (HEAL).
-Visit us at WalnutCreekHealth.com.
+Dr. Davis and Dr. Linzey in Walnut Creek have been serving individuals with chronic pain for 30 years.
+For information about how you can get a free consultation, call (925) 279-4324 (HEAL).
+Visit us at WalnutCreekHealth.com